Skip to content

 }

-Configuration Filters (Optional)
+Configuration Filter (Optional)

 This collector script supports user-defined filters that allow users to filter target resources by object attributes.
 The filter function returns True or False.

-Supported object attributes for filtering:
+Supported object properties for filtering:

-Attribute Description
+Property Description

 InstanceId Instance ID